 You can hear the care we take!TM

 English studio musician John Pearse first began researching into music string manufacture in the mid-sixties.
-The first person, ever, to teach guitar on television - his BBC lessons have been seen in six countries while his PBS series, STRING ALONG, was shown in most US television markets whilst becoming perhaps the best selling video guitar course both nationally and internationally.
+The first person, ever, to teach guitar on television with HOLD DOWN A CHORD in 1962- his BBC lessons have been seen in six countries while his PBS series, STRING ALONG, was shown in most US television markets encouraging grandparents to learn the guitar with their grandchildren!

 In 1965 John began his collaboration with British Music Strings, a London string maker, to develop a guitar string with both a longer life and a more accurate vibrating and nodal pattern.
 His designs were so successful that, over the years, both British Music Strings and Thomastik marketed strings under his name.
 John also designed string lines for Bourne Guitars and Jay Associates, makers of the Jester guitar line.